junkonakajima/node-red-contrib-exacttarget/README.md

 ## Install

-Run the following command in the root directory of your Node-RED install
+Run the following command in your Node-RED root directory

 ```
 npm install node-red-contrib-exacttarget